quickemu-project/quickemu/README.md

   * Port 8123 on the host is forwarded to port 8123 on the guest.
   * Port 8888 on the host is forwarded to port 80 on the guest.

-## USB redirection
+# USB redirection

-Quickemu support USB redirection via host passthrough and SPICE passthrough.
+Quickemu supports USB redirection via SPICE passthrough and host passthrough.

-### SPICE redirection
+## SPICE redirection (recommended)

-Using SPICE for USB passthrough is easiest as it doesn't require any elevated permission, start Quickemu with `--display spice` and then select `Input` -> `Select USB Device for redirection` from the menu to chose which device(s) you want to attach to the VM.
+Using SPICE for USB passthrough is easiest as it doesn't require any elevated permission, start Quickemu with `--display spice` and then select `Input` -> `Select USB Device for redirection` from the menu to chose which device(s) you want to attach to the guest.

-### Host redirection
+## Host redirection

 **USB host redirection is not recommended**, it is provided purely for backwards compatibility to older versions of Quickemu.
 Using SPICE is preferred, see above.